 When conversion is complete, the device enters an acquisition phase and powers down, DOUT comes out of 3-state, and the device outputs a busy indicator bit (low level) on the DOUT pin.
 This configuration provides a high-to-low transition on the IRQ pin of the digital host.
 The data bits are clocked out, MSB first, on the subsequent SCLK falling edges.
-Fast sampling rates require high frequency SCLK and data must be read at SCLK falling edges.
-For slow sampling rates and SCLK frequency \leq 36 MHz, data can be read at either SCLK falling or rising edges.
-Note that with any SCLK frequency, reading data at SCLK falling edge requires the digital host to clock in the data during the $t{h{...}CK{...}DO-min}$ time frame.
+Data are valid on both SCLK edges.
+Data are valid on both edges of SCLK and can be captured on either edge.
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided th_CK_DO is acceptable).
 DOUT goes to 3-state after the 19th SCLK falling edge or when CONVST goes high, whichever occurs first.

-10.4.1.3 4-Wire CS Mode Without a Busy Indicator
+4-Wire CS Mode Without a Busy Indicator

 This interface option is useful when one or more ADCs are connected to an SPI-compatible digital host.
-Figure 54 shows the connection diagram for single ADC; see Figure 56 for the connection diagram for two ADCs.
+Figure 54 shows the connection diagram for single ADC, Figure 56 shows the connection diagram for two ADCs.

 Figure 54.
-Connection Diagram: Single ADC With 4-Wire CS Mode Without a Busy Indicator
+Connection Diagram: Single ADC with 4-Wire CS Mode Without a Busy Indicator